Many couples who marry experience tensions and problems in their relationship. Hans Asperger (1944)

 Jurintha and Rob have been married for 20 years, but he was formally diagnosed just two years ago.
 She had long suspected something was different about Rob.
 Jurintha’s lightbulb moment came 11 years ago when her younger son was diagnosed with Asperger’s.
 “Our son’s behaviours and diagnosis are what quickly led me to believe my husband also had Asperger’s,” she says.

-After that incident, Jurintha demanded that Rob see a psychologist to get an Asperger’s assessment.
-After the diagnosis, Rob started therapy, and he has made big strides in understanding how his Asperger’s affects the marriage.
+After that incident, Jurintha demanded that Rob see a psychologist to undergo an assessment for Asperger’s syndrome.
+After the diagnosis, Rob started therapy, and he has made significant strides in understanding how his Asperger’s affects the marriage.
 “I am very proud of him,” Jurintha says.

 4 Ways to Cope When Your Partner Has Asperger’s Syndrome

-For the most part, people with Asperger’s want to be loving partners and parents, but they need help learning how to do it, says Jurintha.
+For the most part, people with Asperger’s syndrome want to be loving partners and parents, but they often need help learning how to do so, says Jurintha.
 Here’s how to make life a little easier for everyone:

-Communicate your needs directly.
-Do this either verbally or in writing and without emotion.
-Don’t hint — they just won’t get it.
+1. Communicate your needs directly.
+Do this either verbally or in writing, and without emotion.
+Don’t hint — they won’t get it.

-Consider therapy.
-Start with individual therapy for both partners and then do couples therapy.
+3. Consider therapy.
+Begin with individual treatment for each partner, followed by couples therapy.
 Realize you can’t “fix” your partner, but education is the first step.
-Read everything you can about Asperger’s, and become an expert about the dynamics of your own relationship.
-Jurintha adds that therapy can help you learn to cope and do more than just survive the relationship.
+Read everything you can about Asperger’s, and become an expert on the dynamics of your relationship.
+Jurintha adds that therapy can help you learn to cope and do more than survive the relationship.

-Seek support.
+4. Seek support.
 Consider joining a support group.
-One online option is Aspergers and Other Half, a support group for women whose partners have Asperger’s.
+One online option is Asperger’s and Other Half, a support group for women whose partners have Asperger’s.
 Asperger Syndrome: Partners & Family of Adults With ASD is another community for men and women who love an adult with Asperger’s.

 Both Jurintha and Tim stress how much they love their partners and are committed to their relationships.
 “In the end, we love each other, we both know this and are learning to cope with each other,” Jurintha says.
 A little humour doesn’t hurt either.
 “We have a funny thing we say to each other: ‘You drive me crazy!’
 ‘Ditto!’
 It’s just as challenging for him to cope with me as it is to cope with him.”